 **Course Customization Options**

-Industrial Robotics Automation: ROS-PLC Integration & Digital Twins is a hands-on course designed to bridge industrial automation with modern robotics frameworks.
-Participants will learn how to integrate ROS-based robotic systems with PLCs for synchronized operations and explore digital twin environments to simulate, monitor, and optimize production processes.
+Industrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical, hands-on course designed to bridge industrial automation with modern robotics frameworks.
+Participants will learn how to integrate ROS-based robotic systems with Programmable Logic Controllers (PLCs) for synchronized operations and explore digital twin environments to simulate, monitor, and optimize production processes.
 The course emphasizes interoperability, real-time control, and predictive analysis using digital replicas of physical systems.

-This instructor-led, live training (online or onsite) is aimed at intermediate-level professionals who wish to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization for government applications.
+This instructor-led, live training (online or onsite) is aimed at intermediate-level professionals who wish to develop practical skills in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.

 By the end of this training, participants will be able to: